How To Overcome Late Payment Excuses

 We have paid it The simplest excuse for late payment, implying that you have missed receipt of the payment.
 Ask for the date, amount and method of payment - if it was an electronic payment check the sort code and account number they sent it too.
 Check your bank statements, preferably online.
 If you haven't had it go straight back to the debtor and follow up - asking to see evidence of the payment if possible.

-Don't have you set up on the system This is the kind of delay that could be covered off in advance, before you supply the customer.
-You should try to understand their payment processes to save yourself delay later on.
+Don't have you set up on the system This is the kind of delay that could be covered in advance before you supply the customer.
+You should try to understand their payment processes to save yourself delays later on.
 If this excuse is used, you need to provide the details required to "set you up" as soon as possible and you need to make sure you are speaking to the person that can deal with that process for you.

 View our list of the: Funniest Late Payment Excuses.